bdebyl/bdebyl-site/content/post/updating_gpg_key.md

 gpg> save
 ```

-At this point, it's a good idea to send the key to the keyserver:
+At this point, it's a good idea to send the key to the key server:
 ```bash
 gpg --send-keys your@email.address
 # or